James B. Ricketts: Early life and career

 Ricketts was born in New York City.
 He graduated 16th in a class of 31 at the United States Military Academy in 1839 and was assigned to the 1st U.S. Artillery.
 Ricketts was married twice, first to Harriet Pierce, in 1840, daughter of Benjamin Kendrick Pierce (brother of future U.S. President Franklin Pierce) and Josette Laframboise.
 They had one child, a daughter Mary Brewerton Ricketts, born in 1842.
-After Harriet's death in 1854, he married Frances "Fanny" Lawrence.
+After Harriet's death in 1854, he married Frances "Fanny" Lawrence (1835–1900) and they had two children, Frances Brewerton (1866–1946) and Basil Norris (1868–1910).
 He served during the Canada border disturbances on garrison duty and then was promoted to first lieutenant in April 1846.
 Ricketts saw considerable action during the Mexican–American War, participating in the Battle of Monterrey, and as commander of a gun, along with Abner Doubleday, held the Rinconada Pass during the Battle of Buena Vista.
 Despite his active service, he received no brevet promotions during the Mexican–American War, unlike many of his fellow officers.

 Following his return from Mexico, Ricketts served in various army posts.
 He was promoted to captain in August 1853 and served in Florida against the Seminole Indians, and subsequently on frontier duty in Texas.